jackma234321-creator/data-center-revenue-token/README.md

 This project implements an ERC-20 token designed to represent fractional economic participation in a tokenised data centre revenue model.

 ## Coursework Context
-This repository is created for an asset tokenisation coursework project.
-The objective is to demonstrate how a real-world asset (data centre revenue) can be represented through blockchain tokens.
+This repository is created for an academic asset tokenisation project.
+The objective is to demonstrate how a real-world asset exposure can be represented through blockchain-based tokens.

-## Token Design
+## Asset and Token Logic
+- Underlying asset: data centre revenue stream
-- Standard: ERC-20
+- Token standard: ERC-20
-- Name: DataCenterRevenueToken
+- Token name: DataCenterRevenueToken
-- Symbol: DCRT
+- Token symbol: DCRT
-- Purpose: Represent fractional participation in data centre revenue
+- Token purpose: represent fractional economic participation linked to the project

-## Key Features
+## Smart Contract Features
-- Minting (owner controlled)
+- ERC-20 compliant token
+- Owner-controlled minting
 - Burnable tokens
 - Maximum supply cap
-- Simple token purchase mechanism
+- Simple token purchase function
+- Withdrawal of collected ETH

+## Repository Structure
+- `contracts/`: Solidity smart contract files
+- `README.md`: project overview and documentation

-## Deployment
+## Deployment Information
 - Network: Sepolia Testnet
-- Contract Address: (to be added after deployment)
+- Contract Address: to be added after deployment
+- Deployment Tool: Remix IDE

-## Disclaimer
+## Important Disclaimer
-This token represents an academic design only.
-Legal ownership, governance, and revenue distribution must be handled off-chain in real-world implementations.
+This token is an academic demonstration only.
+It does not by itself create direct legal ownership over a physical data centre.
+Real-world governance, revenue distribution, and legal rights would require additional off-chain agreements and regulatory compliance.